 When the cold snap broke in late January and February 1789, thawing ice and snow caused rivers, streams and canals to swell and burst their banks.
 After weeks of frozen idleness, thousands of French peasants had to contend with flooded fields and granaries, impassable roads and uncrossable waterways.
 Yet for all the misery in the countryside, it was the cities and towns who would feel the worst of the food shortages.

+By the start of 1789, France was critically short of food.
+Jacques Necker, who had been reappointed as director of finances in 1777, was alert to the problem and took steps to avoid a famine.
 In the autumn of 1788, Necker introduced several emergency measures, banning all food exports and requiring all grain to be sold to official markets.
 Necker also organised the importation of foreign cereal and grain, totalling around 148,000 tonnes.

 While these measures prevented a mass famine, they did not alleviate shortages.
 The availability of bread in Paris dwindled steadily through late 1788.
-By January 1789, the situation had become critical.
+By January 1789, it had become critical.
 In February 1789, city officials increased the price of bread from nine sous to 14.5 sous for a four-pound loaf.

 1. Harvest failures contributed to revolutionary sentiment by leaving the nation short of food crops, which created bread shortages and drove up prices, particularly in France’s towns and cities.

-2. Farmers in 18th century France used antiquated, labour-intensive methods that did not produce large yields, plus they were susceptible to adverse weather conditions.
+2. Farmers in 18th century France used antiquated labour intensive methods that did not produce large yields, plus they were susceptible to adverse weather conditions.

 3. The 1780s was a particularly poor decade for harvests, caused by heavy rains, severe droughts, a volcanic eruption in 1783 and a July 1788 hailstorm that decimated a large volume of crops.